-This course Assessing Human Formation is one of a series of ICETE Academy nanocourses drawn from the academic epistolary novel Character and Virtue in Theological Education (by Marvin Oxenham).
+This course Character Education and Assessment is one of a series of ICETE Academy nanocourses drawn from the academic epistolary novel Character and Virtue in Theological Education (by Marvin Oxenham).
 The aim of this particular course is frame some of the dilemmas

-and solutions in assessing human formation.
+and solutions in assessing character education.
 Although character education is the main topic of application, easy parallels can be found to assessing spiritual formation.

 You will read a chapter from the textbook, offer constructive criticism of how formation is assessed in your context and then imagine some practical solutions.

 This course will enable you be more confident in assessing formational objectives in your theological institution.